vrchatapi/VRChatPython/README.md

 # VRCpy

-API wrapper for the [VRChat API](https://vrchatapi.github.io), supporting both synchronous and asynchronous structures
+Re-written API wrapper for the [VRChat API](https://vrchatapi.github.io) Can already do nearly everything that the old wrapper could do + more

-See the [examples](https://github.com/VRChatAPI/VRChatPython/tree/master/examples) folder for examples on how to use the wrapper

-## Installation

-`pip install vrcpy`

-Or if you are using async and want to improve speed

-`pip install vrcpy[aquick]`
+All documentation at the moment is internal, may properly write docs soon